 Having the right mix of installment credit and revolving credit can help your credit score.
 A mix of installment and revolving credit shows that you are able to handle multiple types of loans, and this can benefit you.

-One way to make sure you have a healthy credit mix is by keeping track of your information through credit report monitoring.
+One way to make sure you have a healthy credit mix is by keeping track of your information through credit and identity monitoring.